mayukh4/mayukh4/README.md

 ---

 🎓 **PhD Candidate in Astronomy & Instrumentation**
-Queens University, specializing in high-frequency radio and balloon-borne instrumentation, and black hole observations.
+Queen's University, specializing in high-frequency radio and balloon-borne instrumentation, and black hole observations.

 ---